hud-code/blinqr.io/src/content/docs/getting-started/hardware.md

 ---
 title: Hardware Requirements
-description: Components needed to build a BlinQR device.
+description: Components needed to build a blinqr device.
 ---

-This page lists all the components you'll need to build your own BlinQR reminder box.
+This page lists all the components you'll need to build your own blinqr reminder box.

 ## Required Components